-Dividends payable are declared pursuant to board resolution and are recorded by MPLF as at the ex-dividend date in accordance with US GAAP rules for investment companies.
-See note 3 "Share Capital" for further detail regarding dividends paid during the periods covered in these Unaudited Consolidated Financial Statements.
+Ordinary Share dividends and Liquidating Share distributions are declared pursuant to board resolution.
+Ordinary Share dividends are recorded by MPLF as at the ex-dividend date in accordance with US GAAP rules for investment companies and Liquidating Share distributions are recorded on the payment date.
+See note 3 "Share Capital" for further detail regarding Ordinary Share dividends and Liquidating Share distributions paid during the periods covered in these Unaudited Consolidated Financial Statements.